hunterjames47/hunterjames47/Analytics-Projects/Customer Churn/Customer Churn.md

 ![Image 47](images/image47.png)  ![Image 48](images/image48.png)

-K.	Correspondence analysis was used to help evaluate the data.
+Correspondence analysis was used to help evaluate the data.
 This was then used to pull the eigenvalues and plot a screeplot.
 We can see that the first 6 principal components contribute over 70% of the variance.
 There also is not a significant decrease in contribution until principal component 6.

 ![Image 49](images/image49.png)